 Visiting this suspension bridge is without any doubt one of the highlights of any trip to Tyrol!
-It looks really high and a bit intimidating from the bottom, but once on top it’s not scary at all.
+It looks really high and a bit intimidating from the bottom, but once on top, it’s not scary at all.
 Its construction is such that you don’t really have to worry about coming here even with small children and the scenery is amazing.
 Must do in Austria, with or without kids!

-Practical information: Highline 179 is open daily from 8AM till 10PM.
+Practical information: Highline 179 is open daily from 8 AM till 10 PM.
 You have to walk up the hill (15-20 min) in order to get to the bridge, but it’s a wide path and is easier than it looks at first sight.
 We saw families with strollers here as well.
 You can find more practical information for your visit here.

-We just recently discovered adventure parks with kids for the first time and it has quickly become one of our favourite things to do as a family.
+We just recently discovered adventure parks with kids for the first time and it has quickly become one of our favorite things to do as a family.
 Adventurous high ropes courses and zip-lining is such a great way to unplug and spend quality time with your kids!

 This adventure park is truly a place for the whole family.
 Even the easiest routes have some places that are a bit too high to reach for young kids, so adults have to go with them to be able to help where needed.
 That being said, it’s a really fun park where even the youngest kids can do quite a few really fun and more adventurous courses.
 Our boys loved it!
 Zip-lining on the Flying Fox was so much fun too!

 Practical information: I asked at the park about the age limit and they told me that it’s quite flexible and depends on each child and their parents.
 Normally, it’s for kids from about 5-6 years old, but always with adult supervision.
 As I said, it’s a real family activity, so embrace it and you’ll have a wonderful day spent together with your children.
 You can find opening times and prices here.

-As I said, Tyrol is truly a place for families, so you can find plenty of easy walking paths and family-friendly hikes.
+As already said, Tyrol is truly a place for families, so you can find plenty of easy walking paths and family-friendly hikes.
 Often, there are all kinds of games and activities to keep the kids busy and interested along the way.
 It’s a perfect way to discover the beautiful mountain scenery of Tirol with your family.

-We tried two such hikes in Tyrol, both in St. Anton Am Arlberg region.
+We did several such hikes in Tyrol.
+Two of them in St. Anton Am Arlberg region.
 The first one was a visit to Verwall Valley (Verwalltal) – a recently opened mountain valley with walking and biking paths, a lake, suspension bridge, playgrounds, and lots of stories and activities for kids along the way.

 The second one was an alpine Mutspuren Trail that can be reached by Gallzigbahn gondola, also in St. Anton.
 This is a real mountain hike, so it’s a bit more challenging.
 However, it’s just about 5km in length and has lots of entertainment and playgrounds to keep the kids happy along the way.
-You can find more practical information here.
+You can find more practical information about this hike here.

 TIP: No matter which area you are visiting in Tirol, they definitely have at least a couple of easy fun hikes for the children.
 Ask any local tourism office and they’ll point you in the right direction.

 Boys will be boys.
-The moment our kids saw a picture of bow and arrow when researching St. Anton summer card activities, they wanted to give it a try.
+The moment our kids saw a picture of a bow and arrow when researching St. Anton summer card activities, they wanted to give it a try.